RasheedLewis/VibeCraft/docs/TEAM_SPLIT.md

 #### **PR-06: Lyric Extraction & Section Alignment** (Full Stack)

-**Subtasks 38-45:**

-- ✅ Track recognition (optional)
-- ✅ Lyrics API integration
+**Subtasks 38-45 (MVP - Whisper-only approach):**

-- ✅ Whisper ASR for unrecognized tracks
+- ✅ Implement Whisper ASR via Replicate API
-- ✅ Vocal stem extraction (Demucs/Spleeter)
 - ✅ Segment ASR output into timed lines
 - ✅ Align lyrics to section timestamps *(can use mock sections initially)*
 - ✅ Add `sectionLyrics[]` to analysis
 - ✅ Display lyric previews inside section cards

+**Future enhancements (not in MVP):**
+- Track recognition API (Shazam/ACRCloud) → fetch lyrics from lyrics API for known tracks
+- Lyrics API integration (Musixmatch/Genius) for higher-quality pre-formatted lyrics
+- Vocal stem extraction (Demucs/Spleeter) → run Whisper on isolated vocals for better accuracy

 **Deliverable:** Complete lyrics feature with UI display

 **Note:** Can start immediately - lyric extraction is independent.
-Section alignment (subtask 43) can use mock sections until PR-04 is complete.
+Section alignment can use mock sections until PR-04 is complete.

+**Integration with Person A (PR-04):**
+When Person A implements the analysis orchestration endpoint (`/api/songs/:id/analyze`), they should:
+1. Call `extract_and_align_lyrics(audio_path, sections)` from `app.services.lyric_extraction`
+2. Pass the returned `sectionLyrics` list to the `SongAnalysis` object
+3. The frontend `SectionCard` component already supports `lyricSnippet` prop and will automatically display lyrics when provided

 ---